 - By 3-axis NC programming with automatic conversion to simultaneous 5-axis programs.
 The conversion is performed for collision avoidance and to achieve better cutting conditions through a constant change in the tool direction.
 This is frequently known as 5-axis avoidance milling

-The NC program often decides which program will be the most efficient and generates the best surface quality for each application.
+The NC programmer often decides which program will be the most efficient and generates the best surface quality for each application.
 The availability of milling tools and knowing the correct cutting data like feed rates and speeds are also important.
 The NC automation (Automill) integrated in Tebis helps to save and optimize programming expertise as well as cutting data in NC templates and make them available on a continuous basis to the NC programmers.

 5-axis programming functions as optional add-ons